rage/cyber-security-base-19/data/faq.md

 ### Is there going to be a CTF again?
 Yes.
 There will be a CTF with new puzzles.

+### The point visualization doesn't work correctly
+The point visualization is still under development.
+It currently works in the introductory course, but not in others.
+So not seeing your points doesn't mean they haven't been stored!

+### Encountering 'Cannot run program "cmd"' when doing programming exercises
+The issue is probably due to an error with very recent Java 8 JDK versions.
+See the [Installation guide](/netbeans-installation-guide) for specifics and solutions.

 # Merging the course completions into study modules in WebOodi

 You can merge your completions into two study modules in WebOodi after completing the courses.